farski/serverless-transcribe/README.md

 # serverless-transcribe

-A simple web UI for [Amazon Transcribe](https://aws.amazon.com/transcribe/).
+A simple, serverless web UI for [Amazon Transcribe](https://aws.amazon.com/transcribe/).
 Supports WAV, FLAC, AMR, MP3, MP4, Ogg (Opus), and WebM audio without any fixed costs.

 ## How it Works

 Once the project has been launched in [CloudFormation](https://aws.amazon.com/cloudformation/), you will have access to a webpage that allows users to upload audio files.
-The page uploads the files directly to [S3](https://aws.amazon.com/s3/).
+The page uploads the files [directly](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-UsingHTTPPOST.html) to [S3](https://aws.amazon.com/s3/).
 The S3 bucket is configured to watch for audio files.
 When it sees new audio files, an [AWS Lambda](https://aws.amazon.com/lambda/) function is invoked, which starts a transcription job.

 File detection is based on the file extension.
 Supported extensions are: `.wav`, `.flac`, `.amr`, `.3ga`, `.mp3`, `.mp4`, `.m4a`, `.oga`, `.ogg`, `.opus`, and `.webm`.